Efficient Algorithm for Sparse Fourier Transform of Generalized $q$-ary Functions: Conclusion and Future Work

 \section{Conclusion and Future Work}

 In this paper, we introduced GFast, a fast and efficient algorithm for computing the sparse Fourier transform of generalized $q$-ary functions.
 Our theoretical analysis and empirical experiments demonstrate that GFast outperforms existing algorithms limited to $q$-ary functions by achieving faster computation and requiring fewer samples, especially when the alphabet size distribution is non-uniform.
-This advantage arises because non-uniform alphabets effectively reduce the problem's dimensionality.

 Several promising research directions remain to be explored.
-For example, our theoretical analysis with noise assumes bounded $q_i$, and our experiments are limited to alphabet sizes smaller than $20$.
+For example, our theoretical analysis with noise assumes bounded $q_i$, and our experiments are limited to alphabet sizes up to $12$.
 A significant increase in $q$, for example, to several thousand in language processing applications, will degrade GFast's performance.
 Developing algorithms that are robust to large alphabets is an important future challenge.
 Additionally, leveraging GFast to develop methods for explaining large-scale machine learning models of generalized $q$-ary functions—such as those used in biology and natural language processing—offers another exciting avenue for further research.